 Sounds like sage advice from someone who knows from sexy.
-The first curvy model to pose for Sports Illustrated's swimsuit issue, Graham has a lingerie collection for Addition Elle and a bikini line with Swimsuits for All (along with a Revlon contract, her own podcast, "Pretty Big Deal", a talk show with Ellen DeGeneres' digital network and too many modeling gigs to mention).
+The first curvy model to pose for Sports Illustrated's swimsuit issue, Graham has a lingerie collection for Addition Elle and a bikini line with Swimsuits for All (along with a Revlon contract, her own podcast, "Pretty Big Deal", and too many modeling gigs to mention).

-Graham and Ervin are among the couples to emerge from 2020 unscathed, an impressive feat considering their world was rocked long before everyone else's when, on Jan.
-18, they welcomed their son Isaac in a "magical and intense" home birth at their Brooklyn apartment.
+Graham and Ervin are among the couples to emerge from these past few challenging years unscathed, an impressive feat considering their world was rocked long before everyone else's when, on Jan.
+18, 2020, they welcomed their son Isaac in a "magical and intense" home birth at their Brooklyn apartment.

-It's just one of the many blessings she'll be counting from this long, strange trip of a year as she blows out the candles on her birthday cake Oct.
-30. "The silver lining is having all of these incredible, special moments with Isaac," the 33-year-old told the mag, "and the nostalgia of being with my son in the home I grew up in.
+It's just one of the many blessings she'll be counting from that long, strange trip of a year.
+"The silver lining is having all of these incredible, special moments with Isaac," the 34-year-old told the mag, "and the nostalgia of being with my son in the home I grew up in.
 I've had time to focus, and I'm so grateful."

 At this point it's safe to say her cup has long since runneth over.